There was once a time when cars with automatic gearboxes were relatively uncommon in the UK. But they are becoming increasingly popular.

 Speed is increased by pushing down on the accelerator.

 How do the gears of an automatic car work in Drive mode?

 The car will switch gears automatically.
 In order to maximise efficiency, when accelerating gently the car will choose gears earlier.
 But when the accelerator is depressed harder, the car will change gears considerably later.
 This delivers more engine power.

 When slowing down the car will move down gears, as appropriate to the situation.

-If you have to stop temporarily - perhaps at a pedestrian crossing - you simply depress the brake pedal while keeping the car in Drive mode.
+If you have to stop temporarily when driving an automatic - perhaps at a pedestrian crossing - you simply depress the brake pedal while keeping the car in Drive mode.

 If you’re stopping for longer - perhaps at a set of traffic lights - the gear stick can be shifted to Park.
 This means you do not have to keep your foot on the brake pedal; the car will be prevented from moving.

-Short pauses on a hill will not require you to come out of Drive: simply brake, then accelerate to move off.
+When driving an automatic car on a hill, short pauses on the hill will not require you to come out of Drive: simply brake, then accelerate to move off.
 And you don’t need to worry about rolling back, thanks to the vehicle's creep function.

-This enables the car to free-wheel - useful if the car needs to be towed or pushed.
+This enables the car to free-wheel - useful if your automatic car needs to be towed or pushed.
 However, it reduces control over the car, so should not be used in normal driving situations.